 Hults Bruk Aneby Hatchet

-A real camp hatchet for kindling and small wood, not a prop for looking outdoorsy.
+A real camp hatchet for kindling and small wood, with enough handle and head weight to be useful instead of decorative.

 Hults Bruk Aneby Hatchet product photo